-Do not say, "One cup church of Christ;" but rather say, "Church of Christ" and if the communion is under consideration, explain that the Scriptures do not author- Lord and is in rather delicate health.
-Much could be ize the use of more than one cup in the distribution of the "fruit of the vine" in the assembly of the saints.
+Do not say, "One cup church of Christ;" but rather say, "Church of Christ" and if the communion is under consideration, explain that the Scriptures do not authorize the use of more than one cup in the distribution of the "fruit of the vine" in the assembly of the saints.

-Do not say, "Sects or segments factions of the church or Christ;" you thus infer that all churches of Christ are segments, sects or factions; but rather say, "Church of Christ." because regardless of what men say the church that Christ built is not a sect, faction or segment.
+Do not say, "Sects or segments factions of the church or Christ;" you thus infer that all churches of Christ are segments, sects or factions; but rather say, "Church of Christ," because regardless of what men say the church that Christ built is not a sect, faction or segment.
 True, there are brethren who are sectarian, who segmentize, and who form factions.
 Remember there are brethren who are not so classified, and they resent, and rightly and scripturally so, being referred to other than as members of the Body or the church of Christ.
 "Don't put all of your eggs in one basket."